Back to Home

 Supply Chains and Risk Assessment

-As a financial services provider which does not manufacture, produce or sell any physical goods, and has no retail premises, Shawbrook has a relatively straightforward supply chain compared to other sectors.
+As a financial services provider which does not manufacture, produce or sell any physical goods, and has no retail premises, Shawbrook has on the whole a relatively straightforward supply chain compared to other sectors.
 It is not authorised to conduct any financial services outside of the UK; however, some supply chains can be complex in nature and therefore some outsourcing professional activity takes place outside of the UK.

 We strive to achieve mutually advantageous supplier relationships, built on common values and expectations.
 It is our commitment to conduct business in a responsible and sustainable manner that underpins our engagement with third party suppliers, only working with those that resonate with our core values.